wenceorg/phys52015/site/content/notes/openmp/collectives.md

 2. What happens if you add `nowait` to the `for` directive on line 32?
    (Remove the `nowait` from line 28 again!)

+{{< details Solution >}}

+For 1., you probably get a `Segmentation fault`, because we need to wait for the array to be allocated, this means we need to synchronise after the allocation.

+For 2., you probably get the wrong answer.
+The reason is that if one thread finishes in the parallel loop before the others, it will immediately go ahead and start adding up the contributions, so it'll pick up whatever happens to be the current value in the other entries in `dotlocal` (which will likely be incomplete).
+{{< /details >}}
 {{< /exercise >}}

 ### Directives to the rescue